 Original study

-The original study was a randomized controlled trial of the intervention compared to standard care, designed to determine the effect of the Safer Sex Intervention on condom use and recurrent STD among female adolescents diagnosed as having an STD.
+The original study was a randomized controlled trial of the intervention compared to standard care, designed to determine the effect of the Safer sex Intervention on condom use and recurrent STI among female adolescents diagnosed as having an STI.
 One hundred twenty-three patients ages 13 to 23 with cervicitis or pelvic inflammatory disease were enrolled from an outpatient adolescent clinic or inpatient adolescent service of an urban children’s hospital.

 Planning a replication

-The intervention materials are available for purchase from Sociometrics, and an adaptation kit is available for free from ETR Associates.
-Dr. Shrier is also available for consultation.
+The intervention materials are available for purchase from Dr. Shrier, and an adaptation kit is available for free from ETR Associates.
+Additional materials, including brochures, a video, and gifts tailored to the local population and context, are purchased separately.
+Dr. Shrier is available for training and consultation.
 Please see below for more information.

-DESCRIPTION: As part of the Teen Pregnancy Prevention Initiative, the Federal Office of Adolescent Health awarded almost $6.5 million to six sites across the U.S. to replicate the Safer Sex Intervention.
-A program description and overview from the Office of Adolescent Health's Pregnancy Prevention Intervention Implementation Report is available here.
+EVIDENCE FROM PRIOR REPLICATIONS: As part of the Teen Pregnancy Prevention Initiative, the Federal Office of Adolescent Health awarded almost $6.5 million to sites across the U.S. to replicate the Safer Sex Intervention.
+View a program description and overview from the Office of Adolescent Health's Pregnancy Prevention Intervention Implementation Report.

 ADAPTATION KIT: A Safer Sex Intervention adaptation kit is available for free electronically from ETR Associates.
 The adaptation kit was created to give healthcare practitioners the resources and tools they need to guide them in creating effective adaptations of the Safer Sex Intervention program.
 The kit details the intervention’s core components and helps ensure that adaptations are safely and accurately implemented.
-Read the Safer Sex Intervention Adaptation Kit here.
+Note that the adaptation kit was developed based on the version of the Safer Sex Intervention available in 2011.
+There may be minor differences in language and content from the current version of the intervention.
+Read the Safer Sex Intervention Adaptation Kit.

-CONSULTANCY: As developer of the Safer Sex Intervention, Dr. Shrier is uniquely suited to providing consultation regarding the intent, content, and design of the replication intervention, as well as its fidelity to the original intervention.
-Click here for more information about consulting with Dr. Shrier.
+TRAINING AND CONSULTANCY: As developer of the Safer Sex Intervention, Dr. Shrier is uniquely suited to provide consultation regarding the intent, content, and design of the replication intervention, as well as its fidelity to the original intervention.
+To inquire, please fill out our request form or email safersex@childrens.harvard.edu.
+If the hyperlinked request form does not work, try copying this link and pasting it into your web browser: https://forms.gle/UFE5y61qCg7m6L2cA.

 About Lydia A. Shrier

-Lydia A. Shrier, MD, MPH, is Associate in Medicine with the Division of Adolescent/Young Adult Medicine of Boston Children's Hospital and Professor of Pediatrics at Harvard Medical School.
-She completed a fellowship in Adolescent Medicine at Boston Children's Hospital and received a Master's of Public Health degree in Maternal-Child Health from the Harvard T.H.
+Lydia A. Shrier, MD, MPH, is research director for the Division of Adolescent/Young Adult Medicine and co-director of the Center for Adolescent Behavioral Health (CABHRe) at Boston Children's Hospital, and Professor of Pediatrics at Harvard Medical School.
+She completed a fellowship in adolescent medicine at Boston Children's Hospital and received a master's of public health degree in maternal-child health from the Harvard T.H.
 Chan School of Public Health.
-Dr. Shrier has been funded by a number of sources, including the National Institute of Mental Health and the National Institute on Drug Abuse, to conduct research on mental health and risk behavior in adolescents.
-Her research uses mobile technology to collect data from youth several times a day in their natural environments.
+Dr. Shrier's research focuses on mental health and risk behavior in adolescents and young adults.
 Learn about Dr. Shrier's research.